idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 !listing lfr/7pin_cardinal_demo/HC.i start=[Variables] end=[Materials] include-end=False

 The MOOSE heat transfer module will receive power from Griffin in the form of an AuxVariable, so we define a receiver variable for the fission power, as +heat_source+.
 The MOOSE heat transfer module will also receive a fluid wall temperature from Cardinal as another AuxVariable which we name +nek_surf_temp+.
-The fluid bluk temperature is also passed from Cardinal to HC for convergence check.
+The fluid bulk temperature is also passed from Cardinal to HC for convergence check.
 Finally, the MOOSE heat transfer module will send the heat flux to Cardinal, so we add a variable named +heat_flux+ that we will use to compute the heat flux using the DiffusionFluxAux auxiliary kernel.

 !listing lfr/7pin_cardinal_demo/HC.i block=AuxVariables

 !listing lfr/7pin_cardinal_demo/HC.i block=AuxKernels

 The coupling and data transfer are handled by blocks `[MultiApps]` and `[Transfers]`.
 The input file structures are very similar to those described in Griffin input model above, with the main difference is that MOOSE heat transfer Module now uses nekRS as the sub-app.
 Similarly, `[Postprocessors]` and `[VectorPostprocessors]` are employed to compute additional quantities of interest for solution monitoring and visualization.
 Finally, we specify a Transient executioner.
-Because there are no time-dependent kernels in this input file, this is equivalent in practice to using a steady executioner.
+Because there are no time-dependent kernels in this input file, this is equivalent in practice to using a +Steady+ executioner.

 !listing lfr/7pin_cardinal_demo/HC.i block=Executioner